quirozcj/my_functions/README.md

 # my_functions

-### Extract multiple rows in a file based on multiple names from a second file.
+### Extract multiple rows from a file based on multiple names from a second file.

 ```py
 import sys